ericwastaken/CalendarHelperAi/README.md

 ## Privacy & Security

-- Images and text are processed temporarily in memory only (with DEBUG_LOGGING=false)
+- Images are processed temporarily in memory only (with DEBUG_LOGGING=false and DEBUG_LOG_IMAGE=false)
+- Text is processed temporarily in memory only (with DEBUG_LOGGING=false)
 - No data is permanently stored (with DEBUG_LOGGING=false)
-- No server-side session data is used or stored
+- No server-side session data is used or stored ever, even with logging enabled.
-- Debug logs can be enabled for development (see environment variables)
+- Debug logs can be enabled for development (see the environment variables)
 - All processing complies with GDPR, CCPA, and LGPD requirements
 - See `static/terms.html` for complete terms of service